lsst-sitcom/sitcomtn-082/index.rst

 .. figure:: /_static/Force_displacement_salidx_100061_El_90.png
    :scale: 45 %

-   Figure 2. :math:`\Delta`\Displacement versus measured forces for each phase during the hard point breakaway test when the TMA is at el=90deg.
+   :math:`\Delta`\Displacement versus measured forces for each phase during the hard point breakaway test when the TMA is at el=90deg.

 In order to check residual bumps during the movements of hard points, we adopted the error function :eq:`error_function` to fit the measured forces with respect to :math:`\Delta`\displacement for active phases when the hard points are moving toward negative and positive directions.
 As hard points breakaway limits for each direction are different, the functions at the positive and negative in x axes were fitted separately.